 A Land Fit For Heroes, People’s HistoryMuseum, Until February 2015

 The exhibition examines how WW1 changed society, radically altering the social, economic, cultural and political outlook of the British people.

-For more information please go to visitmanchester.com/christmas
+For more information on events in Manchester go to visitmanchester.com/summer

 John Rylands Library